 - How do I book my home for a personal visit?

-The beautiful thing about owning a vacation rental is that you don’t have to live local to be successful.
+The beautiful thing about owning a vacation rental is that you don’t have to live locally to be successful.
 But that also means you could be hours or days away from the property in the event of an emergency.

 This is why you trust the property manager to have a system in place to ensure the safety of your home.
-As how often is the home checked when vacant?
+Ask how often is the home checked when vacant?
 What are there plans in place to deter thieves?

 10. What is the marketing plan?

 You may have the greatest vacation rental on the block and the most attentive property manager, but if there is no marketing plan, then it’s all for nothing.
+So, you’ll want to make sure you ask the right questions to know they’re utilizing all their resources to find high-quality guests to enjoy your home and keep your rental calendar booked.
+Here are some great questions to start that conversation:

 Wrapping this up